Tree of Life at Disney World’s Animal Kingdom

 Additionally, you’ll find that the tree is home to over 300 different wood carvings.
-The immediate area surrounding the tree offers a variety of animal encounters, character meets, and attractions.
+Trails immediately surround either side of the tree.
+You can use the trails to get an up-close view of the tree and its carving.

 Below are a few quick reference details for the Tree of Life.